Barry Berkus and Family Art Collection

 Noted Santa Barbara architect, philanthropist, and art collector Barry Berkus generously donated a 43-work collection of over 60 artists framing the evolution of the local contemporary art scene over the past three decades.
 The gift includes paintings, sculptures, photographs, drawings, mixed-media works, prints, collages, ceramics, and digital media art that he and his wife Gail purchased from local and regional artists starting in the 1970s.
 A portion of the collection is exhibited to the public every other year with the goal of making art familiar and accessible for the community of Santa Barbara County.
 Includes artists include Dane Goodman, Ginny Brush, Nell Campbell, Wayne McCall, and countless others.

 Channing Peake (1910-1989) was a California Cubist Painter and Muralist who was born in Marshall, Colorado.
 At an early age, he moved to California where he became an early proponent of Modernism as he attended the California School of Arts and Crafts and the Santa Barbara School of Fine Arts.
 He traveled and worked in Mexico, Central America, and Europe, and was friends with notable artists Diego Rivera, Pablo Picasso and Francoise Gilot.
 Channing Peake's own work is distinguished by his strong, abstracted shapes and bold use of blacks, red and blues.
 His works have been found in several institutions including the Santa Barbara Museum of Art, the California Legion of Honor in San Francisco as well as the Los Angeles County Museum of Art.
+In 2012, the collection of Channing Peake paintings in the Collections of the County of Santa Barbara were graciously gifted by Anne and Walon Green as a way to continue the artistic culture, heritage, and legacy that came with the presence of Channing Peake in Santa Barbara County.

 Colin Campbell Cooper Collection